 TOURIST VISA REQUIRED:

 Ashgabat, Turkmenistan 744000

 Telephone: : +(993) (12) 94 00 45 Consular Information Line: 993 12 94 00 49 (Monday Wednesday Friday, 11am – 1pm)

 Emergency After-Hours Telephone: : Local calls: 692-688; When calling from the U.S.: +(993) 65 692 688

 Fax: +(993) (12) 94-26-14

-Turkmenistan is a Central Asian country with a population of around six million people.
+Turkmenistan is a Central Asian country with a population of approximately five million people.
 Roughly the size of California, it has a desert climate and shares borders with Kazakhstan, Uzbekistan, Afghanistan, and Iran.
-The country gained its independence in 1991 during the dissolution of the Soviet Union.
+The country gained its independence in 1991 following the dissolution of the Soviet Union.
 Tourist facilities, especially outside of the capital city of Ashgabat, are not highly developed.
 Many of the goods and services taken for granted in North American and Western European countries are not yet available.
 Travel within the country can be difficult due to limited infrastructure and government-imposed internal travel restrictions.
 Read the Department of State’s Fact Sheet on Turkmenistan for additional information.

 Entry, Exit & Visa Requirements

 Visas and Letters of Invitation: In order to enter Turkmenistan you will need a valid passport and a letter of invitation certified by the Government of Turkmenistan.
 The certified letter of invitation allows you to apply for a visa, either at the Embassy of Turkmenistan or when you arrive at the airport in Ashgabat.
 The U.S. Embassy in Ashgabat cannot assist private citizens with letters of invitation to Turkmenistan.